Security cameras are purposely built to be discreet–sometimes to the point that it’s hard to tell if they are on or not.

 How can you tell if there is a camera in your room?

 The best way to tell if there is a camera in your room is to switch off the light at night.
-Most security cameras will blink their LED lights, and you can see these lights better in darkness.
+If the camera has night vision, red lights may become visible, highlighting the position of the lens.

 How do you know if a camera is watching you?